 Medications

 If you are struggling with an eating disorder and/or OCD, there are a number of ways to manage symptoms and practice self-care.
-There are several coping skills that can be helpful in moving towards recovery.
+There are several coping skills that can be helpful in moving towards recovery, such as practicing mindfulness (especially when it comes to mindful eating), journaling, and finding a support group.

-Here are some ways to cope with an ED or OCD:
+Here are some ways to cope with an eating disorder and OCD:

 - Practice meditation: Meditation can be helpful in quieting obsessive thoughts and managing stress.